joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

     * Reduced the original `server.js` to an empty shell, making it redundant for API logic.
     * Implemented an `X-API-Key` authentication middleware on the API Gateway.
     * Updated the frontend `store.js` to send the API key with every request.
-    * Troubleshot and resolved numerous configuration issues related to PM2, module systems, `EADDRINUSE` port conflicts, and `RangeError` bugs.
+    * Troubleshot and resolved numerous configuration issues related to PM2, module systems, `EADDRINUSE` port conflicts, and `RangeError` bugs.u

 ## 5. Current Focus / Next Steps (Specific to Current Major Task):
 **Current Major Task/Feature Being Worked On:**